open-data/oc_search/README.md

 ![Database Schema](./docs/images/database.png "Database schema")

+Importing and exporting of search definitions is done using [Django Smuggler](https://github.com/semente/django-smuggler).

 ### Generating a Search from CKAN yaml ###

 Creating a new search from scratch can be laborious.
 There are two command line utilities that can be used to